Public Service Events

 May 5, 2014 – Professor Thomas Buergenthal

-Thomas Buergenthal, currently Lobingier Professor of Comparative Law and Jurisprudence at GWU, came to the United States at the age of 17.
+Thomas Buergenthal is the Lobingier Professor of Comparative Law and Jurisprudence at George Washington University.
+He came to the United States at the age of 17.
 He spent the first 11 years of his life in various German camps and is one of the youngest survivors of the Auschwitz and Sachsenhausen concentration camps.
-Considered one of the world’s leading international human rights experts, Professor Buergenthal was a Judge and President of the Inter-American Court of Human Rights as well as President of the Administrative Tribunal of the Inter-American Development Bank.
-He was a member of the UN Human Rights Committee and the UN Truth Commission for El Salvador.
+Considered one of the world’s leading international human rights experts, Professor Buergenthal was a Judge and President of the Inter-American Court of Human Rights as well as President of the Administrative Tribunal of the Inter-American Development.
+He was a member of the UN Human Rights Committee and UN Truth Commission for El Salvador.
 He is a member of the Ethics Commission of the International Olympic Committee and the honorary president of the Inter-American Institute of Human Rights in San José, Costa Rica.